t2pulla/senErstatz/README.md

 Docker engine on windows with a dev container setup and vi with source mounted to the container this process will work for both perl and django
 # Next Steps
-Nothing in place yet need to still learning django and the sensor code is in design.
+Nothing in place yet, still learning django basics and the sensor code is in design.